manav-harsana/smpkg/README.md

 # Smpkg, Duel Platform Package Manager
 ![Image was supposed to be here](https://github.com/manav-harsana/smpkg/blob/main/config/images/banner.png?raw=true)

+# Future of this project (Upcoming plans)
+This Project will move to a new repository under a new name very soon!
+I have been working behind the doors and am making some massive changes by the time I release the next version the script will be much more advanced and better with multiple features, but this will take longer the "weekly" releases.
+Next release is supposed to be big and possibly the first official 1.0 release.
+Some Features Confirmed to be added are:
+- Auto Fetch Updates for script
+- Option to enable/disable FOSS/Non-FOSS Repositories
+- Smaller commands
+- Custom scripts for each app (This means that now even more different kinds of packages can be published)
+- A New name!
+- A New logo!
+- Better Optimised codebase
+- Many Many more apps/packages in the repositories
+- Android Support
+- And more!

 ## What Is Smpkg?
 smpkg is a script entirely written in python which provides a GNU/Linux Package manager like functionality to Android and Windows.
 Current builds are in very early stages and only support Windows packages.